AaronBenDaniel/AaronBenDanielWebsite/content/posts/senior/seniorweek10.md

 This was a short week as we had Tuesday off because of the presidential election.

 The main thing I did this week was to continue supervising the Sophomores in the machine shop while they were making their Turner's Cubes.
-This took up pretty much all of my time, so I didn't get to do too much on my Micromouse.
+This took up pretty much all of my time, so I didn't get to get much work done on my Micromouse.

 On Monday, I made some changes to and ordered the Upper Boards from JLC PCB, so they should be arriving sometime next week and I should (hopefully) be able to finish the hardware for my Micromouse.

 On Wednesday, I wrote code to turn the on-board Neopixel on the QT-PY into a status indicator.
-I will use the RGB-LED to indicate the current state of the Micromoues.
+I will use the RGB-LED to indicate the current state of the Micromouse.
 The color scheme will be:

 ```
 Green - Done